perbergland/typescript-incremental-watch-bug/README.md

 # typescript-incremental-watch-bug

-Reproduction project for a typescript bug (github issue tbd).
+Reproduction project for a typescript bug - https://github.com/microsoft/TypeScript/issues/41690

 ## Prerequisites (these must be installed)